 5. Skipping Periods

 Hormonal birth control allows you to control your period timing, and whether you get a period at all.
 You could choose a birth control pill that includes 24 active pills and just four inactive pills to shorten the length of your period.
 Another option is to take active pills for three months without any inactive pills, skipping up to three periods.
-If you have a big event coming up and you just don’t want to deal with a period or PMS symptoms, you can skip your placebo pills or replace your ring or patch early rather than leaving it off for a week.
+If you have a big event coming up and you just don’t want to deal with a period or PMS symptoms, you can skip your placebo pills.
+If you use the birth control patch, simply apply a new patch for the fourth week of the month, instead of going patch-free for a week.
+If you use the birth control ring, leave it in for four weeks instead of three, then immediately replace it with a new ring.

 Interested in using hormonal birth control to manage a specific health issue?
 A Nurx medical provider can help you determine which option might best accomplish your objectives.
 With the right method, you can enjoy these benefits as well as prevent pregnancy.